XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/getting_started.md

 Requirements
 ------------

-System requirements for ASONET-CMS are modest, so every modern server should suffice.
+System requirements for AsonetCMS are modest, so every modern server should suffice.

 + Apache 2.2+ with `mod_rewrite`
 + PHP version 7.4+
-+ Access to a MySQL Database Version 5.6+
++ MySQL 5.6+

 PHP configuration must have the following extensions:

-+ dom
 + git
 + gd
 + mbstring
-+ pdo
 + zip
 + cURL
-+ intl
 + simplexml
 + json